Edwin Mitchelson: Later years

 Mitchelson was the Mayor of Auckland City from 1903 to 1905, chairman of the Remuera Road Board, and a member of the Legislative Council from 1920 until his death on 11 April 1934.
 He was appointed a Knight Commander of the Order of St Michael and St George in the 1921 King's Birthday Honours.
 He was buried at Purewa Cemetery in the Auckland suburb of Meadowbank.

 Personal life

 Mitchelson had a wooden mansion built at Muriwai around the year 1902, which he named Oaia, named after Oaia Island.
+In 1935, Arthur William Baden Powell named the fossil species Bathytoma mitchelsoni in honour of Mitchelson, as the holotype of the species had been found in deposits on Mitchelson's Muriwai property.